wildraccoons/FRC-2023-Offseason/README.md

 ## Driving

-This robot is driven with an XBox controller or equivalent.
+This robot is driven with an Xbox controller or equivalent.

 The controls are as follows:
 - Left Joystick Up: Forwards